 As mentioned earlier, the incentives offered to leniency applicants mainly include immunity from and reduction of administrative fines.
 The levels and criteria of such immunity and the reduction of fines are determined in accordance with the Leniency Regulations.
-To be more precise, the first applicant is given full immunity (full exemption from the fines) while the subsequent applicants (the second to fifth applicants) are granted different levels of fine reductions according to the chronological order in which applications were received.
+To be more precise, the first applicant is given full immunity (full exemption from the fines) while the subsequent applicants (the second to fifth applicants) are granted different levels of fine reductions according to the chronological order in which applicants were received.
 The level of discounts is flexible (not fixed).
-The second to the fifth qualified applicants can only enjoy certain fine reductions (the respective fine reductions for the second to the fifth applicants are: 30%~50% off, 20%~30% off, 10%~20% off, and 10% or less off).
-To encourage subsequent applicants to file their applications as early as possible and assist the FTC in its investigation, the level of fine reductions applied to applicants is determined in accordance with the chronological order in which applications were received, and not on the level of cooperation or the weight of the evidence provided.
+The second to the fifth qualified applicants are: 30%~50% off, 20%~30% off, 10%~20% off, and 10% or less off).
+To encourage subsequent applicants to file their applications as early as possible and assist the FTC in its investigation, the level of fine reductions granted in accordance with the chronological order in which applications were received, and not on the level of cooperation or the weight of the evidence provided.